-This article explains the Kano model by Noriaki Kano in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+Kano Model of Customer Satisfaction: this article explains the Kano Model of Customer Satisfaction by Noriaki Kano in a practical way.
+Next to what is the Kano model, this article also highlights the concept of Customer satisfaction and customer needs and the product attributes.
+After reading you will understand the basics of this marketing tool.
+Enjoy reading!

 Customer satisfaction is becoming more and more important for businesses.
-If product development can be adjusted to accommodate the customer’s needs and requirements, this may increase customer satisfaction to some extent.
+If product development can be adjusted to accommodate the customer needs and requirements, this may increase customer satisfaction to some extent.

 The Kano model starts from three types of customer needs: